|RECOLLECTIONS OF THE CRIMEA - ON BEHALF OF THE WEBBER BOW RAGGED SCHOOLS

 Henry Turner (1882-97)

 (from 1891 with St Matthew Pell Street, and Rural Dean of Stepney for his last four years), son of the barrister-treasurer of Guy's Hospital, was an organised man – as befitted the Tenth Wrangler of Trinity College Cambridge, a former chaplain to the Bishop of London, and a Chaplain to the Queen.
 He was well-provided with curates, and only occasionally officiated at baptisms and weddings.
 He chaired the St George's (East) Committee of the Charity Organisation Society, with other clergy from the local churches as fellow-members.
 See here for his 1892 involvement in a local executive addressing the plight of dockworkers - he (together with C.S.
 Loch of the COS and Sir Charles Fremantle) dissented from its recommendation for a public works job creation programme, because of the likely cost to ratepayers).
-In 1888 he presided over the opening of Miss Steers' Bridge of Hope Mission in Betts Street [mentioned above], for which Harry Jones returned; she found Turner a good and supportive source of practical advice.
+In 1888 he presided over the opening of Miss Steers' Bridge of Hope Mission in Betts Street, for which Harry Jones returned; she found Turner a good and supportive source of practical advice.
 In 1897 he was appointed to the eminent committee, initially chaired by the liturgist Dr Bright, which produced SPCK's revised edition of Church Hymns in 1903.
 See here for a comment about Sunday worship at the parish and mission churches in his time.

 left the parish because of the health of his wife